JaredDelora/DSI_Capstone/.ipynb_checkpoints/README-checkpoint.md

 ### The Data

 The data used for this analysis was taken from Reddit.
 Every comment made at r/the_donald for the 2016 was collected.
+The other subreddits listed above will also be collected and used in this model, but thus far only r/the_donald has been analyzed.

 ### Data Processing